Daanoz/ha-google-photos/README.md

 1. The page will now display *Link account to Home Assistant?*, note Your instance URL.
 If this is not correct, please refer to [My Home Assistant](https://next.home-assistant.io/integrations/my).
 If everything looks good, click **Link Account**.
 1. You may close the window, and return back to Home Assistant where you should see a Success! message from Home Assistant.

-After the setup is complete a device will be created with multiple entities, each entity being one of the albums in the linked account.
-Note that only one album will enabled initially to avoid overloading your setup, feel free to enable the ones you want to use.
+After the setup is complete a device will be created with entity for your favorite photos.
+To add more albums from you account, click configure on the integration card.

 ## Card setups